terraform-compliance/cli/docs/pages/ci-cd/circle_ci.md

 You will need to add a `requirements.txt` to your project.
 You can rename this file to anything you would like, but be sure to update the name in your `.circleci/config.yml`.

+Following [Pip requirements format](https://pip.pypa.io/en/stable/reference/requirements-file-format/).
+You can specify any level of requirement that you desire for `terraform-compliance`.

 `requirements.txt`:

 ```
 terraform-compliance >= 1.3.0
 ```

+Below is an example of the workflow described above.

 `.circleci/config.yml`: